 Among these means of grace is community.
 And within the greater context of such community, there is the more specific discipline which is spiritual direction —

 that has roots going back

 Spiritual Directors International offers the image of three chairs as a visual reminder of who is present during spiritual direction.
 In one chair, a seeker sits—desiring a deeper relationship with God.
 In a second chair, a spiritual director listens, inquires, and holds the space for the seeker to encounter the Holy Spirit—the true Spiritual Director—in the third chair.

-In spite of its formal name, spiritual direction is not directive (i.e., coaching) or therapeutic (i.e., counseling) as much as it is “one person assisting another in an intentional process of listening for the voice of God in a sustained relationship.” (cf., Frederick Schmidt) Or, to borrow from Carol Korschth [as she defines Quaker “circles of trust” (a group expression of spiritual direction)], spiritual direction is “a process by which an individual is heard into God’s truth for their life and living.”
+In spite of its formal name, spiritual direction is not directive (as coaching is and can be) or therapeutic (as counseling is) as much as it is “one person assisting another in an intentional process of listening for the voice of God in a sustained relationship.”
+(Frederick Schmidt) To borrow from Carol Korschth as she defines Quaker “circles of trust” (a group form of spiritual companionship), spiritual direction is “a process by which an individual is heard into God’s truth for their life and living.”

 Spiritual direction, then…